AriFordsham/GHCWiki/prelude710/ftp.md

 # We could support restricting type signatures in export lists, so that when both a specific and general version are imported they do not clash.

-When and if such a proposal was implemented we could use this to resolve the intermediate Data.List ugliness, yes!
+When and if such a proposal was implemented we could use this to resolve the intermediate `Data.List` ugliness, yes!

-# A module with only the non-Foldable overlapping bits of Data.List could be created, allowing users who wanted Foldable plus some list functions to avoid name clashes.
+# A module with only the non-`Foldable` overlapping bits of `Data.List` could be created, allowing users who wanted `Foldable` plus some list functions to avoid name clashes.

 This requires a proactive change on the behalf of a rather large segment of users and is a path we for which we can't offer a nice deprecation cycle.